People with lactose intolerance often avoid eating dairy products.

 Additionally, some dairy foods are naturally low in lactose.
 Below are 6 of them.

-Butter is a very high-fat dairy product that's made by churning milk to separate its solid fat and liquid components.
+Butter is a very high-fat dairy product that's made by churning cream or milk to separate its solid fat and liquid components.

 The final product is around 80% fat, as the liquid part of milk, which contains all the lactose, is removed during processing (4).